-All UC San Diego Health System employees must wear a photo identification (ID) badge.
+All UC San Diego Health employees must wear a photo identification (ID) badge.
 If someone speaks with you and you do not see an ID badge, ask to see it.
-If the person does not show you a UC San Diego Health System ID badge, tell a nurse right away.
+If the person does not show you a UC San Diego Health ID badge, tell a nurse right away.

 You will be given an ID wristband to wear that has important information about you.
 Wear this ID wristband at all times.
 All caregivers must check this information before giving any medicine or treatment.
 You may also see staff using a bar-coding machine as a special double-check.
 If you do not see the person checking your ID wristband, speak up and ask them if they have.
 Also, if your band is removed, falls off or starts to bother you, please tell your nurse right away.

 Your doctor will order specific medicines to help you get well.
 Pharmacists and nurses follow detailed steps to make sure that you are given the right medicine.
 If the medicines you are given do not look or sound like what you are used to, tell your doctor or nurse.
 Ask questions about your medicine if you do not know why you are getting it.
 When your doctor writes a prescription, make sure that you can read and understand what is written.
 You need to know how much and how often to take your medicines.
 You should also know the side effects of all the medicines you are given.
 Ask your doctor if you will continue to take the medicines you were taking before you came into the hospital once you return home.
 Do not forget to check the label on the bottle when you take your medicine.
 By being careful, you can help prevent mistakes.

 Each person feels pain differently.
 As a patient, you can work with your hospital care team to prevent or decrease your pain.
 Proper pain relief can help you get well faster, be more active and prevent medical problems.

 To provide the best relief possible, it is important that you help us assess your pain: